 Agricultural Literacy Curriculum Matrix

-In this lesson students will learn the function of plant stems and identify edible stems belonging to certain plants.
+Students evaluate the function of plant stems and identify edible stems belonging to certain plants.
+Grades K-2

 stem: the main supportive part of a plant; part of the transport system carrying water from the roots and food produced during photosynthesis to other parts of the plant

-xylem: specialized plant cells that transport water and nutrients from the roots to the leaves
+xylem: the specialized cells of plants that transport water and nutrients from the roots to the leaves

 - A cactus can hold a lot of water in its stems.
 Even though this liquid is not pure water it was known to save people's lives when traveling through the desert.1